Tom Ojienda Biography: Age, Career, Family, Education & 2026 Political Ambitions

 Nationality Kenyan

-Profession Lawyer, Academic, Politician
+Profession Lawyer, Academic, Senator, Politician

 Political Affiliation Orange Democratic Movement (ODM)